 - Mexico City is built on what used to be Lake Texcoco and is known for its Seismic activity.

-Now that we have got some of the basics of history and geography of Mexico City, let us dive into some important Mexico City travel tips.
+Now that we have got some of the basics of history and geography of Mexico City, let us dive into some important travel tips for Mexico City.

 Mexico City Travel Tips

-These Mexico city tips will be handy for anyone who is moving to Mexico City or even for first time travelers to Mexico City.
+These Mexico city tips will be handy for anyone who is moving to Mexico City or even for first time travelers during their Mexico City vacation.

-Is Mexico City safe to travel? / Mexico City Safety Tips
+Is it safe to travel to Mexico City? / Mexico City Safety Tips

 Let us start with the question I was asked the most when I was moving to Mexico City.
 Is travelling to Mexico City safe?
 Is Mexico city the safest city in the world?
 Definitely not.
 But does that mean it is more dangerous than most cities in the world?
 No, it is not.